 - Students learn to select accurate word choices to convey meaning and emotion.

-- Students will learn to construct well-crafted sentences that display rhetorical precision.
+- Students learn to construct well-crafted sentences that display rhetorical precision.

-The hallmark of successful reading and writing students lies in the development of vocabulary.
+The hallmark of successful reading and writing lies in the development of vocabulary.
 Reading with understanding and writing with precision requires an extensive word knowledge.
 The fifth grade linguistics program is a continuation of the primary Project Read curriculum.
-Students will begin to learn Greek and Latin affixes which will allow for a smooth transition for middle school.
-WordMasters is a nationwide vocabulary competition for Grades 3 – 8.
+Students will begin to learn Greek and Latin affixes which will allow for a smooth transition to Middle School.
+WordMasters is a nationwide vocabulary competition for Grades 3-8.
 This competition is based on understanding and completing analogical relationships.
 The early introduction of this higher-level skill will benefit students, and assist with an understanding of the many facets of a word.

 Number Sense and Operations with Whole Numbers